department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 ### Instances of this component in production

-{% include component-example.html alt="An example of the process list component on an Education benefits application." file="/images/components/process-list/education-apply-for-education-benefits-application-1995-introduction-2022.png" caption="The Education benefits application form 1995 uses a process list on the introduction page of the application." width="50%" %}
+{% include component-example.html alt="An example of the process list component on an Education benefits application." file="/images/components/process-list/VEAP-benefits-2024.png" caption="The VEAP benefits application form uses a process list on the introduction page." width="50%" %}

 {% include component-docs.html component_name=page.web-component %}